rafelafrance/digi-leap/README.md

 1. Perform minor edits to fix some common OCR errors like the addition of spaces before punctuation or common character substitutions.
 2. Next we find the Levenshtein distance for all pairs of text sequences and remove any sequence that has a Levenshtein score greater than a predetermined cutoff (128) from the best Levenshtein score.
 3. The next step in the workflow is to use a Multiple Sequence Alignment (MSA) algorithm that is directly analogous to the ones used for biological sequences but instead of using a PAM or BLOSUM substitution matrix we use a visual similarity matrix.
 Exact visual similarity depends on the font so an exact distance is not feasible.
-Instead we use a rough similarity score that ranges from +2, for characters that are identical, to -2, where the characters are wildly different like a period and a W. We also used a gap penalty of -3 and a gap extension penalty of -0.5.
+Instead, we use a rough similarity score that ranges from +2, for characters that are identical, to -2, where the characters are wildly different like a period and a W. We also used a gap penalty of -3 and a gap extension penalty of -0.5.
 4. Finally, we edit the MSA consensus sequence with a spell checker, add or remove spaces within words, and fix common character substitutions.

 Scripts:
-- `ocr-labels`: You feed this label images and it returns the OCRed text.
+- `ocr-labels`: You feed this label images, and it returns the OCRed text.
 - `char-sub-matrix`: You probably won't need this, but it is a utility script for build the substitution matrix for the multiple sequence alignment.
 The matrix is analogous to a PAM or BLOSUM matrix.

 ### Rule based trait extraction